happybeing/safenetwork-fuse/README.md

 ```

 # Build for live network
-Build for Linux target only, the default (output in ./dist/prod):
+Build an executable for the host OS only, the default (output in ./dist/prod):
 ```
+export NODE_ENV=
 npm run build
 ```
 For Linux, Mac and Windows targets:
 ```
+export NODE_ENV=
 npm run buildall
 ```

 # Problems?
 Before requesting help here, please follow the [SAFE Network nodejs tutorial](https://hub.safedev.org/platform/nodejs/) and ensure you are able to build a desktop app.
-That should ensure you have all the pre-requisites, and have understood the process of testing with a mock SAFE Network.
+That should ensure you have all the pre-requisites, and help you to understood how to test using a **mock** SAFE Network.

+# Contributions
+Pull requests are welcome for outstanding issues and feature requests.
+Please note that contributions must be subject to the Project License (see below), and that if an incompatible license is present in your contribution it will be rejected.

+**IMPORTANT:** By submitting a pull request, you will be offering code under either the Project License or a license that is compatible with and does not restrict the Project License of any existing files in the Project, or of any code in the Project that is substantially similar to your contribution.
+If your submission is not compatible with the Project License, the license specified below (under 'License') will apply to your submission by default.

+# Project License
+This project is made available under the [GPL-3.0 LICENSE](https://opensource.org/licenses/GPL-3.0) except for individual files which contain their own license so long as that file license is compatible with GPL-3.0.

+The responsibility for checking this licensing is valid and that your use of this code complies lies with any person and organisation making any use of it.